shinn5112/MQTT-Climate-Sensor/README.md

 Because this sensor is compatiable with MQTT, it is also compatible with the open source home automation platform [Home Assistant](https://www.home-assistant.io/).

-In other to use this software, you will need to install the following libraries:
+In order to use this software, you will need to install the following libraries:
 1. MQTT by Joel Gaehwiler
 2. DHT by Mark Ruys

+These libraries are included as dependencies in the .pio file.

 It should also be noted that this was developed using Visual Studio Code with the [PlatformIO](https://platformio.org/) addon.
 I reccomend you use platformio since this project was written using its dev style, but it should